Covid-19: France suspends 3,000 unvaccinated health workers

 And in another southern city, Montélimar, one hospital confirmed that it had already begun cancelling non-urgent operations because of a shortage of vaccinated anaesthetists, AFP news agency reports.

-"We have to keep these people on the job until they have been replaced," Christophe Prudhomme, emergency doctor and left-wing MP, said.
+"We have to keep these people on the job until they have been replaced," Christophe Prudhomme, an emergency doctor and left-wing MP, said.

+But Mr Véran told French RTL radio on Thursday that "the continuity of care and the security of care and quality of care were assured yesterday in all hospitals and medico-social facilities", although a few services, such as MRI scans, were impacted for a few hours.

+He added that the suspensions mainly affected support staff, and "few white coats".
+There have also been "a few dozen resignations" across the country, he said.

 When the vaccines were first rolled out globally, France was one of the most vaccine-sceptical countries in the world.